getappmap/install-action/README.md

 AppMap configuration can also be explicitly provided via `appmap-config` parameter.

-On completion, a diff of the git repo is attached as a GitHub artifact.
+On completion, a patch file of the changes applied to the repo is attached as a GitHub artifact.
 You can also add the following step to your workflow to commit the changes automatically:

 ```
       - name: Commit changes